"There is no such thing as bad weather.....just bad clothing"

 We plan for outside learning in the same way that we plan for indoor learning, drawing on the children's interests in order to excite and motivate them.
 Being outside provides opportunities for learning that we could not deliver inside.
 The children are able to explore and experiment on a much larger scale and enjoy greater freedom of movement.
 They can interact with an environment that is always changing, exploring different weather conditions, the changing seasons, different light and temperatures.
 This helps them develop a sense of awe, wonder and respect for our wonderful natural world.

-Below are some photographs of the children in our outside area and the children enjoying their walk to the woods.
+Below are some photographs of the children in our outside area and the children enjoying the weekly Forest School sessions.